Montana Sustainable Agriculture and Trade

 In 2011 the World Trade Organization challenged the U.S. COOL requirements, stating that they set an unfair trade barrier, and were too expensive for packers.
 The USDA responded by strengthening the rules.
 Now, labels must state where the animals were born, raised, and slaughtered, rather than just “Product of North America.”
 The proposed rules also prohibit packers from commingling livestock from different origins.

 Northern Plains continues to support legislation that properly labels the country of origin of the food we eat.
-Better yet, we encourage consumers to buy as much food as possible from their local, small-scale food producer.
+Better yet, we encourage consumers to buy as much food as possible from their local food producer.

 Genetically modified wheat found in Montana